durtal/fantasysocceR/README.md

 R package with datasets and functions for the fantasy football game [fantasy.premierleague.com](http://fantasy.premierleague.com/).

-Here is a short blog post [introducing the package](http://durtal.github.io/blog/r-package-fantasysocceR.html)
+Here is a short blog post [introducing the package](http://durtal.github.io/blog/r-package-fantasysocceR.html).
+Help pages can be found [here](http://durtal.github.io/fantasysocceR/)

 #### Updates (0.2.0)
 New function `currentseason_df` will convert the list returned by ` collect_ff ` into a dataframe consisting of players performance per gameweek.